 - purchase sandwiches, salad, and/or dessert a la carte and share food among your group at dinner time,

 - enjoy funnel cake, cotton candy and/or ice cream in the evening (instead of dessert at meal time).

-This post updated August, 2012 to reflect current policies at Busch Gardens, VA.
+Post updated June, 2018 to reflect current policies at Busch Gardens in Williamsburg, VA.